NIKSS-vSwitch/nikss/docs/C API.md

   to tables have infix `table_` and names of them will start with `nikss_table_`.
 - The last part of the names (postfix) denotes the purpose of the object (structures, functions, etc.), e.g. functions ended with `free` will release all resources allocated for instance of the object.
-- All the functions operates on instances of structures or typedefs, called `contex` or `ctx` for short.
+- All the functions operates on instances of structures or typedefs, called `context` or `ctx` for short.
 Each context must be initialized (`init` postfix) before use and freed when no more needed (`free` postfix).
 - The content of structures are not considered as a public API, can change at any time.
 Always use provided functions to operate on instances of objects.